 Generate Your Connecticut Small Claims Forms

-Start My Claim — $19This page is general information, not legal advice.
-Connecticut small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+Treat this as general guidance rather than legal advice.
+In Connecticut, small claims forms, fees, and dollar limits shift over time and differ by county, so use the latest official forms and check with your local court before filing.